Unidata/siphon/docs/developerguide.rst

 1. Go to the GitHub page and make a new release.
 The tag should be a sensible version number, like v1.0.0.
 Add a name (can just be the version) and add some notes on what the big changes are.
 2. Do a pull locally to grab the new tag.
-This will ensure that ``versioneer`` will give you the proper version.
+This will ensure that ``setuptools_scm`` will give you the proper version.
 3. (optional) Perform a ``git clean -f -x -d`` from the root of the repository.
 This will **delete** everything not tracked by git, but will also ensure clean source distribution.
    ``MANIFEST.in`` is set to include/exclude mostly correctly, but could miss some things.